 - $1 - $5 bills are good to carry for tipping.
-This makes life a lot easier - not having to wait for change or make change.
+This makes life a lot easier - not having to wait for change or make a change.
 Plus, sometimes in other countries, they amazingly don't have change...

 - The ship supplies: a safe in each room, a hairdryer, body soap, shampoo, and towels.
-Note - hairdryer is usually weak and the soaps are typically generic, so if you're picky, bring your own.
+Note - a hairdryer is usually weak and the soaps are typically generic, so if you're picky, bring your own.

 - All carry-on liquids must be 3 oz. or less, and ALL must be able to fit into a quart size ziplock baggie (you'll have to remove this from your carry-on when going through security).

 - To get through the airport security quickly, wear shoes and jewelry that are easy to remove, check pockets ahead of time to be sure nothing will trigger the alarm, and make sure you can easily remove your computer (if you take one).